url-kaist/TRAVEL/README.md

 ### To Do
 * This archive is still being updated.
 Up until the IROS'22 presentation, I will update the final version.
+- [ ] runnable node on general setting.
 - [ ] Add the application codes
 - [ ] Update for docker users